United States Coast

 Originally from Deep River, Connecticut, Commander Chamie earned a Bachelor of Science in Management and received his commission as an Ensign from the United States Coast Guard Academy in May, 1996.

-For the past two years, Commander Chamie served as the Coast Guard’s Liaison to US Naval Forces Africa, US Naval Forces Europe, and US Navy’s Sixth Fleet in Naples, Italy.
+Between sea tours, Commander Chamie served as the Comptroller at Training Center Cape May, New Jersey, as Afloat Assignment Officer at the Officer Personnel Management Division, Personnel Service Center, in Arlington, Virginia, and as the Coast Guard’s Liaison to US Naval Forces Africa, US Naval Forces Europe, and US Navy’s Sixth Fleet in Naples, Italy.